Our City Hall campus is in need of development.

 Seismic upgrades to the West Annex building (515 West 10th Avenue), and deconstruction and renovation of the East Wing begin.

-Facility Planners and Architects assess current space requirements and future needs of City Hall.
+Facility Planners and Architects assess future needs of City Hall.

 Reimagine what could be